Structure and Jurisdiction

 Phuket Administrative Court has jurisdiction throughout the provinces of Phuket, Krabi, Phangnga, and Ranong.

-Office of the Administrative Courts
+Office of the Phuket Administrative Court

 33/3 Moo 5, Mai Khao Sub-district, Thalang District, Phuket 83110